Mario-apk/Employee-Turnover-Prediction/README.md

 A Company uses this predictive analysis to measure how many employees they will need if the potential employees will leave their organization.
 A company also uses this predictive analysis to make the workplace better for employees by understanding the core reasons for the high turnover ratio.

+1.satisfaction_level: Level of satisfaction {0–1}.

+2.last_evaluationTime: Time since last performance evaluation (in years).

+3.number_project: Number of projects completed while at work.

+4.average_montly_hours: Average monthly hours at workplace.

+5.time_spend_company: Number of years spent in the company.

+6.Work_accident: Whether the employee had a workplace accident.

+7.left: Whether the employee left the workplace or not {0, 1}.

+8.promotion_last_5years: Whether the employee was promoted in the last five years.

+9.sales: Department the employee works for.

+10.salary: Relative level of salary {low, medium, high}.

 Dependent variable : 'left'

 Independent variable : 'satisfaction_level', 'last_evaluation', 'number_project', 'average_montly_hours', 'time_spend_company', 'Work_accident', 'promotion_last_5years',                                'sales', 'salary'

 ![](images/quit.gif)